Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 What is the EEAT Algorithm

 Trust is the most important factor within Google’s framework and it considers how accurate, honest, safe, and reliable a web page is.
+Above all else, Google wants to serve quality, authoritative and ‘safe’ information to its users; EEAT provides a framework to ensure content meets these standards.

 Google EEAT Algorithm Venn Diagram shows Experience, Authoritativeness, Expertise and Trust